cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 To describe full text indexes, it is helpful to have a large collection of data to work with.
 A suitable collection is available in the example Cloudant Query movie database: `query-movies`.
-The sample database contains approximately 3,000 documents, and is just under 1 MB in size.
+The sample database contains approximately 3,000 documents, and is just under 1 MB.

 You can obtain a copy of this database in your database, giving it the name `my-movies`,